 Click the following links to view the same source document in several web-friendly WebWorks ePublisher output formats.

-We have deliberately selected conservative formatting options for these samples, typical for technical documentation websites.
+We deliberately selected conservative formatting options for most of the samples, typical for technical documentation websites.
 Add some bright colors or a designer theme, and these formats can be suitable for the snazziest website.
-In addition to the illustrated output formats, WebWorks can generate outputs such as wiki content, Eclipse Help, JavaHelp, EPUB for mobile devices, PDF, and many others.
+In addition to the illustrated output formats, WebWorks can generate outputs such as Eclipse Help, JavaHelp, and EPUB for e-book readers.

-Reverb 2 and Reverb 1 are fast-performing web-friendly formats based on HTML 5 and CSS 3 technology.
-They feature a responsive user interface that auto-adapts to the display environment.
+WebWorks Reverb 2.0 is a fast-performing web-friendly format based on HTML 5 and CSS 3 technology.
+It features a responsive user interface that auto-adapts to the display environment.
 As you view the samples, try changing the size of the browser window.
 In a large window, Reverb displays a TOC on the left.
 In a small window, users can click the Contents button to view the TOC.
 Users can view Reverb on any operating system or browser, from desktop to iPhone or Android.
 You can deploy Reverb to a web server, or you can install Reverb locally on the user's computer.

 Optionally, Reverb integrates with Google Site Search, Google Analytics, and social media.
 Users can click the Disqus button to enter comments and questions about the pages, or they can link to Facebook and Tweeter to discuss your product.
 They can even use the Google Translate integration to read your content in French or Japanese!